Here-and-Tomorrow-LLC/hat-blog/docs/blog/posts/novelminds-intro.md

 ### Quality Control System

-![VLM rejection sampling process visualization](/assets/animated_throughthelookingglass_1.gif) *Our VLM-based quality control process in action*
+![VLM rejection sampling process visualization](/assets/animated_throughthelookingglass_1.gif) *Our VLM-based quality control was key*

 During our iteration phase with *Through the Looking Glass*, *The Great Gatsby*, and *The Metamorphosis*, we encountered various rendering challenges: